-Mlilwane Wildlife Sanctuary, Swaziland’s pioneer conservation area, is a beautiful, secluded sanctuary situated in Swaziland’s “Valley of Heaven”, the Ezulwini Valley, in between Mbabane and Manzini.
+Mlilwane Wildlife Sanctuary, Swaziland’s pioneer conservation area, is a beautiful, secluded sanctuary situated in Swaziland’s “Valley of Heaven”, the Ezulwini Valley, in between the cities of Mbabane and Manzini.

 With 24-hour access to the Sanctuary, guests are free to enjoy the neighbouring tourist hubs of Ezulwini and Malkerns, with their many unique attractions and craft shops.
 From the western boundary, the huge Usutu Forest provides a dramatic backdrop stretching into the distant hills.